-A student who initially receives a scholarship based on eligibility under subparagraph (b)2. or subparagraph (c)2. remains eligible until the student graduates from high school or attains the age of 21 years, whichever occurs first, regardless of the student's household income level.
+A student who initially receives a scholarship based on eligibility under subparagraph (b)2. remains eligible to participate until the student graduates from high school or attains the age of 21 years, whichever occurs first, regardless of the student's household income level.
 A sibling of a student who is participating in the scholarship program under this subsection is eligible for a scholarship if the student resides in the same household as the sibling.